ngryman/stores/README.md

 });
 ```

-The main advantage of specifying it this way, is that you can change the `fetch` method whenever you want during the lifecycle of your application.
+The main advantage of doing it this way, is that you can change the `fetch` method whenever you want during the lifecycle of your application.

 #### `Store#get(req, res, next, [fetch])`